diecutter/diecutter/README.rst

    [foo]
    bar = baz
    EOF
-   curl -X POST -d '@input.ini' -H "Content-Type: text/plain" http://localhost:8106/hello
+   curl -X POST --data-binary '@input.ini' -H "Content-Type: text/plain" http://localhost:8106/hello
    # Templates can use variables like {{ hello }} and {{ foo.bar }}.

 JSON allows you to provide multiple levels of data.